ewwmy/cheatsheets/microservices-en.md

 > A **Saga** can be represented as a **finite-state machine** and can be implemented with the **State Design Pattern**.

-Example of State Pattern in TypeScript:
+Example of the State Pattern in TypeScript:

 ```typescript
 class Article {